Home

 Travel and Meals

-If you travel for business purposes, you can deduct the cost of your transportation, lodging, and meals.
-This includes things like airfare, hotel stays, and even the cost of a rental car.
-You can also deduct the cost of meals and entertainment if they are directly related to your business.
+If you travel for business purposes, the expenses for transportation, lodging, and meals are deductible.
+This includes airfare, hotel stays, and even rental cars.
+Meals and entertainment costs are deductible if they are directly related to business activities, although the IRS imposes limits on meal deductions.

 Special Considerations for Self-Employed and Partnerships